neherlab/pangraph/docs/src/index.md

 There are multiple ways to install PanGraph (either the library or just command line interface)

+### Using Docker

+Docker container image for PanGraph is available on Docker Hub: https://hub.docker.com/r/neherlab/pangraph

+ - Install Docker

+    Install Docker as described on the official website: https://docs.docker.com/get-docker/

+    Optionally setup Docker so that it runs without `sudo` on Linux: https://docs.docker.com/engine/install/linux-postinstall/

+ - Pull a version of the image

+    To obtain the latest version, run:

+    ```bash
+    docker pull neherlab/pangraph:latest
+    ```

+    To obtain a specific version, for example `1.2.3`, run:

+    ```bash
+    docker pull neherlab/pangraph:1.2.3
+    ```

+ - Run PanGraph container

+    Issue `docker run` command:

+    ```bash
+    docker run --rm -it \
+      --name "pangraph-$(date +%s)" \
+      --volume="$(pwd):/workdir" \
+      --workdir=/workdir neherlab/pangraph:latest \
+      bash -c "pangraph build --circular --alpha 0 --beta 0 /workdir/data/synthetic/test.fa"
+    ```

+    Here we mount current directory `.` (expressed as absolute path, using `pwd` shell command) as `/workdir` into the container so that pangraph can read the local file `./data/synthetic/test.fa` as `/workdir/data/synthetic/test.fa"`:

+    ```
+                           . -> /workdir
+    ./data/synthetic/test.fa -> /workdir/data/synthetic/test.fa
+    ```

+    The `--name` flag sets the name of the container and the `date` command there ensures that a unique name is created on every run.
+This is optional.
+The `--rm` flag deletes the container (but not the image) after run.

+    Replace `:latest` with a specific version if desired.
+The `:latest` tag can also be omitted, as it is the default.

 ### From Julia REPL
 ```julia
     (@v1.x) pkg> add https://github.com/neherlab/pangraph.git